tangophi/Artnet_DMX_SD_Card/README.md

-# ArtNet_DMX_SD_Card
+# ArtNet_DMX_SD_Card_ESP8266

-A project used to store DMX frames received through Artnet on a nodemcu to a SD card with one sketch.
+A project used to store DMX frames received through Artnet on a nodemcu or a ESP8266/ESP12 module to a SD card with one sketch.
 With the other sketch, playback the stored effects.
 With this, a standalone way to playback LED effects is possible without the need to have a software sending DMX frames or even a WiFi connection.

 Using two buttons, we can store several effects in individual files (with incremental names) when the recording sketch is active.
 Using the same buttons, we can play the previous or next effect from the various files when the playback sketch is active.

 ## Hardware

-nodemcu
+nodemcu or a ESP8266 ESP12 module
 SD card reader with microSD card
 Two push buttons
 Two 10K resistors